wazo-platform/wazo-doc/source/administration/callerid.rst

 Trunk CallerID
 ^^^^^^^^^^^^^^

-The trunk's `CallerID` option overwrites the incoming CallerID.
+The endpoint trunk's ``caller_id`` option overwrites the incoming CallerID.
 Usually, this options is left blank to leave the incoming CallerID untouched.

 CallerID number normalization